coreide/CoreIDE-Issues/README.md

 # CoreIDE

-Public tracker and documentation repository for the CoreIDE project.
+Public issue tracker and documentation repository for the CoreIDE project.

 Use this repository to submit issues, request clarification or to request enahancments.